-There are certain foods you shouldn’t eat or drink while pregnant because they might be harmful to your baby.
-Alcohol and raw meat are out of the question, and you may have been warned by your doctor about drinking too much coffee because of the effects of caffeine.
+There are certain foods you should also avoid or limit while pregnant because they might be harmful to your baby.
+You may have been warned by your doctor about drinking too much coffee because of the effects of caffeine.

-Read on to learn more about green tea and how much exactly you can consume safely while pregnant.
+Read on to learn more about green tea and how much you can consume safely while pregnant.

-Be careful though, even a cup of decaffeinated green tea or coffee contains small amounts of caffeine (12 mg or less).
+Be careful, though: Even a cup of decaffeinated green tea or coffee contains small amounts of caffeine (12 mg or less).

-Other studies show that consuming very high levels of caffeine may be related to problems, including:
+Consuming high levels of caffeine may be related to problems, including:

 - premature birth